Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

 Who qualifies for a secured card?

-Secured cards are designed for people who can’t get approved for regular credit.
-Most issuers offer near-guaranteed approval for Canadian residents over 18, regardless of credit score.
+Secured cards are designed for people who can’t get approved for a regular credit card.
+Most issuers in Canada offer near-guaranteed approval for residents over 18, regardless of credit score.
 Some don’t run a credit check at all.
-The deposit is what protects the lender — not your credit score.
+The deposit is what protects the lender — not your credit history.

 Prepaid vs Secured: Side-by-Side Comparison